 “Ah… the djinn… a long and curious history,” said Gabriel.
 “Like angels and humans they have intelligence, but they also have free will.
 Unlike the angels.
 The Qu’ran says they are made of smokeless fire so, although they are elusive, they are physical and can interact with our dimension.
 They can be good, evil or neutral.
-Most stories focus on those tricky characters who baton on to energy created by misguided humans, bent on mischief-making.” – Extract, Sigil I: The Book of Raziel.
+But these tricky characters exploit energy created by misguided humans, bent on mischief-making.” – Extract, Sigil I: The Book of Raziel.
 Gabriel is an astrologer Beth meets in Glastonbury.

 Throughout The Angel of Secrets, you will notice allusions to these tricksy, invisible characters.
 The djinn, ifrit and ghuls accumulate their power from the negative emotions of humans when they are seething with anger, resentment or ideological fervour.
 These energetic entities do not have agency of their own, but encourage extreme tension and anxiety, which in turn provokes human reactions, thus leading to negative, sometimes catastrophic outcomes.
 In The Angel of Secrets, the human characters are not aware that their own malevolence is energetic food for these greedy creatures.